-Most previous solutions to the alias problem search for morphologic, phonetic, or semantic variations of the labels associated with the entities.
+Most previous solutions to entity consolidation search for morphologic, phonetic, or semantic variations of the labels associated with the entities.
 One of the earliest approaches, patented in 1918 by Margaret O'Dell and Robert Russell, was a rule-based system that matched labels which are roughly phonetically alike.
-This algorithm, later refined as the Soundex matching algorithm [8], removes vowels and represents labels with six phonetic classifications of human speech sounds (bilabial, labiodental, dental, alveolar, velar, and glottal).
+This algorithm, later refined as the Soundex matching algorithm [9], removes vowels and represents labels with six phonetic classifications of human speech sounds (bilabial, labiodental, dental, alveolar, velar, and glottal).